riff-lang/site/src/doc.md

 Returns a table with elements being string `s` split on delimiter `d`.
 If `d` is not provided, the delimiter `" \t"` will be used.
-If the empty string `""` is provided, the string will be split into an table of individual characters. `d` can be multiple characters.
+If the empty string `""` is provided, the string will be split into a table of individual characters. `d` can be multiple characters.

 `split()` currently uses the `strtok()` function from the C standard